proudnhello/cline-test/memory-bank/systemPatterns.md

 ### Backend

--   **Data Persistence:** Player progress will be saved to a Supabase database.
-This will allow players to close the game and resume their progress later.
-The application will periodically sync the local game state with the database.
+-   **Data Persistence:** Player progress is saved to a Supabase database.
+This allows players to close the game and resume their progress later.
+The application loads the user's state on startup, saves it automatically every 60 seconds, and also saves immediately after an upgrade is purchased.
--   **Schema:** The database schema will be simple, likely consisting of a `users` table and a `profiles` table to store game state as a JSON object.
+-   **Schema:** The database schema consists of a `profiles` table which stores the game state as a JSONB object.
+It is linked to the `auth.users` table via a `user_id` foreign key.
+Row-level security is enabled to ensure users can only access their own data.
+-   **Client:** The application uses the `@supabase/supabase-js` library to interact with the backend.
+A helper file at `lib/supabaseClient.ts` initializes the client, and functions for saving and loading game state are in `lib/gameState.ts`.

 ## Key Technical Decisions